rust-lang/surveys/surveys/2021-annual-survey/design/who.md

 The other demographic information includes:
 * Location
 * Preferred human language for technical communication

+Other possible information we might consider collecting:
+* salary
+* operating system preference
+* IDE preference
+* education level and CS specialization or not
+* gender

+Demographic information can be personal, and we don't want to make survey respondents uncomfortable with the level of information being asked.
+When possible we should offer the respondent the possibilty to not give a response.

 ## Why is the information useful?